Immigration Questions

 Undocumented people are generally not entitled to medical card (for free medical treatment in hospitals) but can get one on case-by-case basis e.g. if you need emergency cancer treatment or an operation.
 In this case you can get assistance from your attending social worker in the hospital.

 Undocumented children can access primary and secondary school free of charge.
 The principal will probably ask for a PPS number but they cannot deny access to your child.
-Unfortunately when they go on to access university the same large fees apply to them as undocumented adults.
+Please contact us if you need assistance

 Can I open a bank account?